EB-5 Construction Jobs

 Full-time positions are those in which the employee works an average of 35 or more hours per week year round.
-As a result, seasonal positions cannot be counted as direct jobs.
+Therefore, seasonal positions cannot be counted as direct jobs.

 A full-time position may be filled by two half-time workers as long as the position itself is a single job.
 For instance, a full-time chef position filled by two separate employees can be counted as long as the two employees work a total of 35 hours or more.
-Two separate part-time job positions, however, cannot be counted as one full-time job.
+But two separate part-time job positions cannot be counted as one full-time job.

-If USCIS determines that an illegal immigrant has been employed using false papers—whether the developer was aware of the pretense or not—the job will not be counted and investor I-829 Petitions may be denied due to insufficient EB-5 job creation.
+If the USCIS determines that an illegal immigrant has been employed using false papers—whether the developer was aware of the pretense or not—the job will not be counted and investor I-829 petitions may be denied due to insufficient EB-5 job creation.